 We looked around the mall a bit, and found that the jeweler we had started with had the best prices for their selection.
 So we headed back.
 I handed the girl at the counter the business card of the woman I had been talking to before; I wanted to talk to her again so she could get the sale she had earned.

 She took the card from me, put it under the desk, and started to show me Tungsten rings.
-She was talking the fiance into it, too, despite my vocal protests that I didn’t want to spend that much money on a ring that (in my opinion, which may be completely wrong,) is a fad.
-On top of that you can’t resize it.
+She was talking the fiance into it, too, despite my vocal protests that I didn’t want to spend that much money on a ring that you can’t resize.
 I wanted gold or silver, and I wanted it in my price range.

 She refused to show us the rings I asked to see, and lost a sale.